The patrol to SWAT handoff that quietly loses you time

 - The clock runs while the picture is rebuilt.

-BabbarOps’ Incident Command is the shared operational workspace for the whole incident, and it is live-synced — the moment anyone updates it, everyone sees the change.
-So by the time SWAT begins briefing, the picture is already there:
+BabbarOps Incident Command is the shared operational workspace for the whole incident, and it is live synced.
+The moment anyone updates it, everyone sees the change.
+So by the time SWAT sits down to brief, the operational picture is already there:

 - Resources and assignments patrol established